The Perfect Background Check – More Than the Sum of Its Parts

 Businesses of all sizes, from commercial transportation systems to hospitals to manufacturers require an alcohol and drug-free workplace.
 Experienced and large background check organizations like HireRight partner with the industry’s most respected SAMSHA-certified laboratories and device manufacturers to offer clients a full suite of testing methodologies and services.

 As you may have read in numerous articles, many individuals falsify their education – including C-level Particularly for high-profile employees and even board members, verifying education may save unwanted negative publicity in the future.

 Anyone who will be operating a company-owned vehicle may have their driving record reviewed.
 Such a review will show if the candidate has been cited for excessive speed, or committed illegal acts like driving under the influence of drugs or alcohol.
 Organizations operating in a Department of Transportation (DOT) regulated industry are required to request a new copy of each driver’s MVR every 12 months.

 Professional License/Qualification Verifications

-- Organizations in the medical, life sciences and other fields require licensure and verification of candidate’s qualifications.
+Organizations in the medical, life sciences, and other fields require licensure and verification of a candidate’s qualifications.
 Ensuring these certifications and qualifications are current and accurate are paramount to the safety and security of the organization and its customers.